 Derby

 § This page gives an overview of the Derby local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Derby is a historic city on the River Derwent, known as one of the birthplaces of the Industrial Revolution.
 Landmarks include Derby Cathedral with its tall tower, the Museum of Making at Derby Silk Mill, and the Arboretum, England’s first public park.
 The city combines historic streets, Victorian architecture, and modern shopping areas with green spaces along the river.
 Its location on the edge of the Peak District makes it a cultural hub with easy access to scenic countryside.

-The administrative boundary of Derby can be viewed on OpenStreetMap: District Boundary of Derby.
+The administrative boundary of Derby can also be viewed on OpenStreetMap: District Boundary of Derby.

 Key Facts about Derby